 · Keyless entry

 · No Keyless entry

 · The GXL is well worth spending the extra coin on especially if it has factory lockers

-With the Custom Canopy now installed and the inside near completed, the Cruiser in now what I consider my complete touring, camping and Tough Trail 4 Wheel Drive.
+With the Custom Canopy now installed and the inside nearly completed, the Cruiser is now what I consider to be my complete touring, camping and Tough Trail 4 Wheel Drive.
 Even with such a sizable box on the rear it is very light weight mainly due to being constructed out of alloy and with some careful design I managed to strategically place weight in opposing sides and most of that close to the cab.

 Having one spare right up against the driver side cab and the fridge on the passenger side it keeps it close to the centre of the vehicle.
 The only heavy item at the rear is the second spare.